helix-editor/nucleo/README.md

 # Nucleo

-> Disclaimer: An 0.1 version has been published to crates.io.
-> This allows us to merge the `nucleo` integration into helix.
-> However, the public API is not yet final and will likely
-> change quite a bit in the next release.
-The documentation
-> is also not yet complete

 `nucleo` is a highly performant fuzzy matcher written in rust.
 It aims to fill the same use case as `fzf` and `skim`.
 Compared to `fzf` `nucleo` has a significantly faster matching algorithm.
 This mainly makes a difference when matching patterns with low selectivity on many items.
 An (unscientific) comparison is shown in the benchmark section below.